Swim Meets

 Swimmers are organized by age in competition.
 8 and under swimmers compete against each other.
 Same goes for 9-10 year olds, 11-12 years olds, 13-14 year olds, and 15-18 year olds.
 “Senior” is often 17/18 and over.
 (Age groups vary by swimming organization, but these are the most common.)

 DQ’s happen when a swimmer has violated one of the rules.
-Touching with one hand during breaststroke, or dolphin kicking past 15m, false starting, etc.
+Touching with one hand during breaststroke, or dolphin kicking past 15m, false starting, etc.?

 The time that a swimmer is entered into an event with.
 This time, usually the swimmer’s personal best time (PB) in the event, is used to seed the swimmers into heats.
 Proof of time: Some meets require proof that an entry time has been legally completed.